 Everyone on Ocracoke has a voice that is heard.
 We resist change until a clear consensus is apparent.
 The microphone gets turned up a notch for people who have lived here the longest, and even further for those with deep roots on the island.
 Yet native Ocracokers often are overlooked and misunderstood.

-This page is intended to be a resource to enhance civic involvement.
+Ocracoke Current is a resource to enhance civic involvement.
 We want to increase understanding of the mission and scope of the many organizations, committees, boards, non-profits and government entities that make things happen on Ocracoke.

 If you’ve read this far, congratulations!
 OcracokeCurrent encourages you to check out the links, see what raises your blood pressure or makes your heart beat faster, and contact the people involved.